rpratts1/CS-250_Portfolio/README.md

 - Written reflections on software development methods
 - Examples of communication in different Scrum roles
 - Project artifacts from discussions, assignments, and team simulations
+Note: The CS-250 Sprint Review and Retrospective deliverable is included in this repository and is directly linked below for easy access.
 ---

 ##  Tools & Technologies